 Final Thoughts: Cheapest Way to Fix Catalytic Converter

 The cheapest way to fix catalytic converter is by giving it a good clean.
 Furthermore, a faulty oxygen sensor can sometimes have the same symptoms as a failed converter.
-And in such a case, all you would have to do is simply replace the rather inexpensive sensor.
+And in such a case, all you would have to do is simply replace the sensor.

-Christopher is an automotive journalist and technical writer.
+Christopher is an automotive technical writer.
 When he’s not at the local autocross event, he can often be found working on one of his cars.
 Specializes in automotive class action law, industry trends, and automotive maintenance.
 Email me direct, or learn more about us